Back to Home Page

 5. Advanced Applications: Compound Growth and Multiple Periods

-Calculating Annual Percentage Growth
+Calculating Annual % Growth

 For investments or populations growing over years, use the compound growth formula:Ending Value = Initial Value × (1 + Rate)^Years